coredns/coredns.io/content/blog/add-external.md

 Note that **description** needs to be a full sentence, and that **repo** must be a Go-gettable link that can be put in `middleware.cfg`.
-Also document in your README.md what would be suitable position for your middleware in `middleware.cfg` (beginning, middleware, end or give it a specific number).
+Also document in your README.md what would be suitable position for your middleware in `middleware.cfg` (beginning, middl, end or give it a specific number).